meower-scratch/openly/readme.md

 ## Moderation

 ### What's allowed?
--
+- Sharing appropiate snippets of code suitable for under 18s (Its fine if a under 13 ccannot see the code)
 -
 ### What's not allowed?
-- Sharing Innopropiate Content
+- Sharing Innappropiate Content
 -